rancher/elemental-toolkit/docs/content/en/docs/Getting started/install.md

 weight: 2
 date: 2021-11-04
 description: >
-  Installing cOS or a derivative locally
+  Installing Elemental or a derivative locally
 ---

-cOS (or any cOS derivative built with elemental-toolkit) can be installed with `elemental install`:
+Elemental (or any Elemental derivative built with elemental-toolkit) can be installed with `elemental install`:

 ```bash
 elemental install [options] <device>